 Detailed Provision Maps/Care Plans are put in place for children with specific needs or disabilities.
-This provision includes (where appropriate) meeting their sensory needs (the children have access to a fully equipped Sensory Room); physical needs (a Fun Fit programme); nurture and emotional health and well-being in order to address their readiness to learn and narrow the gap.
+This provision includes (where appropriate) meeting their sensory needs (the children have access to a fully equipped Sensory Room); physical needs (a Fun Fit programme is run each day); nurture and emotional health and well-being in order to address their readiness to learn and narrow the gap.